tomkeays/lemoyne-pogo/README.md

 * `$q` is the research reporting command
 * `Aerodactyl` is the Pokemon encounter reward for the research task
 * `clock` is the POI alias of the pokestop
-* "`use an item to evolve a pokemon`" is the reward for the research task
+* `"use an item to evolve a pokemon"` is the reward for the research task

 Note: the name of the Pokemon doesn't need to be in quotes (and shouldn't be) since it is a single word.
 However, you have to quote the research task because it is a phrase.